Eric Maryniak - Hi there!

 My name is Eric Maryniak [ [Eric Maryniak - Photo - 2008-08-08] photo, [Eric Maryniak - Audio, 52 Kb WAV file] audio ].

-I went into Computing Science pretty soon after I got my master's in Biology at the Vrije Universiteit Amsterdam (thesis) in 1986.
+I went into Computing Science pretty soon after I got my master's in Biology (Faculty of Science in 2024), at the Vrije Universiteit Amsterdam (thesis) in 1986.
 This change of profession was due to a bad employment situation for biologists at that time.
 I started as a Unix system programmer and administrator in a small Unix company.

 After that, I worked for more than a year at Leiden University, where I wrote educational programs in Pascal and C.